ERP Example Calls

 In every example below, replace:

-YOUR_PICO_API_ENDPOINT— your Pico API GraphQL URL (e.g.https://yourcompany.picomes.com/graphql)YOUR_API_TOKEN— your Pico API authentication token (see Authentication)
+YOUR_PICO_API_ENDPOINT— your Pico API GraphQL URL (e.g.https://yourcompany.picomes.com/graph/v2)YOUR_API_TOKEN— your Pico API authentication token (see Authentication)

 1. List Operations